mmai/webtarot/README.md

 A online game of [french tarot](https://en.wikipedia.org/wiki/French_tarot) in rust / webassembly

-Currently only the 5 players variant is implemented.

 The project is in its early stages.
-It is somewhat playable but has an ugly UI, lacks a lot of features and is probably full of bugs.
+It is playable but still lacks a lot of features and it may be unstable.
 (I am learning rust with this project, don't hesitate to make pull requests)

 ## Docker image